 The LRE Foundation has its roots as a regional project in the Arnhem-Nijmegen region.
 In 2008, three of the area’s museums – the Freedom Museum in Groesbeek, the Airborne Museum “Hartenstein” in Oosterbeek and the War Museum in Overloon – joined forces with Tourism Veluwe Arnhem Nijmegen (TVAN) to raise awareness of local World War II history by telling its stories and promoting its remembrance sites by creating a “liberation route”.
 Following the 2011 establishment of a Dutch organisation (Stichting/Foundation), an office was opened in the Netherlands with fulltime staff in 2013 dedicated to expanding the network.
 A second office opened in 2014 in Brussels to focus on the international expansion.

-Apart from the international organisation based in Belgium and the Netherlands, new national branch organisations have been established in Italy (2019), Germany (2020) and the United Kingdom (2021).
+Apart from the international organisation based in Belgium and the Netherlands, new national branch organisations have been established in Italy (2019), France (2021), the United Kingdom (2021) and Germany (2022).

 The LRE Foundation promotes diversity by developing a multi-perspective understanding of the history of World War II.
 As each country had a different wartime experience, it is our goal to present each perspective in relation to each other.

 An International Supervisory Board governs LRE Foundation, while an Historical Advisory Board, comprised of leading historians, works to define the organisation’s historical scope, content, and research.